gravity-ui/farm/base-environments/test-docker-provider-farm/README.md

 When using an ipv6 environment, you may have problems accessing the external Internet from a container.
 Here are recommendations that can help:

+> Ensure docker network `farm` is created with args ipv6 flags like in startup example or docker entrypoint script.

 **Find your DNS server ipv6 addresses:**

 ```bash